muratk3n/thirdwave/en/README.md

 These black holes, freaking time dilation fields, new models arnd huge cosmological events are pure speculation.
 In *Sunshine* the heroes of the movie managed to fix the sun.
 Think about that.
 THE SUN.
 We were that adv on that front, see..
-But we dont even what the muck that is made of..
+But we didnt even know what the muck that is made of..
 How cld we fix that shit?

 ---